psycedelicAI/high-security-facility-concept/docs/assessment.md

 ## Executive Summary

-Detta dokument utvärderar ett koncept för en **högsäker teknisk anläggning** där fysisk och logisk säkerhet är starkt integrerade.
-Konceptet är riktat mot miljöer där hög friktion, tydlig rörelsekontroll och strikt credential custody är legitima och önskvärda designmål.
+This document evaluates a concept for a **high-security technical facility** in which physical and logical security are tightly integrated.
+The concept is aimed at environments where high friction, clear movement control, and strict credential custody are legitimate and desirable design goals.

-Konceptet bedöms som **starkt på idé- och arkitekturnivå**, särskilt inom:
+The concept is assessed as **strong at the idea and architecture level**, particularly in the areas of:

 - defense in depth
-- zonmodell och sekventiell passage
+- zone model and sequential movement
 - insider threat / exfiltration resistance
-- asset tracking och credential custody
+- asset tracking and credential custody
-- separation mellan normalyta och skyddad teknikzon
+- separation between normal workspace and protected technical zones

-Samtidigt finns förbättringsbehov innan konceptet kan betraktas som en fullt mogen säkerhetsarkitektur, främst inom:
+At the same time, improvements are needed before the concept can be regarded as a fully mature security architecture, primarily in the areas of:

 - governance
-- privileged access-formalisering
+- privileged access formalization
-- recovery och fallback-processer
+- recovery and fallback processes
-- revisionsbarhet
+- auditability
-- operativ policy- och processmognad
+- operational policy and process maturity

 ## Final Score
 # **88 / 100**